<-

 ‘Branching’ is a reference to the tree-like appearance of pipeline graphs.

-{targets} has a number of ways to add targets to the graph programatically.
-In our case we instructed {targets} to add a training target to our graph for each combination of model parameters and training data.
-After being computed those targets are immediately consolidated into into the dataset species_classification_model_training_results which we then summarised.
+to add a training target to our graph for each combination of model parameters and training data.
+After being computed those targets are immediately consolidated into into the dataset species_classification_model_training_results

 We do not need to immediately consolidate the dynamically generated targets though.
 We could for example create a new target from each of our dynamically generated targets which if you recall are 1 row dataframes.
-See fit_fold_calc_results().
+See fit_fold_calc_results()

 This would look like: